 Pine Cones and Greenery:

-My mom bought me this pretty table runner for Christmas and I think it makes a pretty base for the winter accessories.
+My mom bought me this pretty table runner for Christmas and I think it makes a perfect base for the winter accessories.

-Since I was using black and white in the foyer, it made sense to continue those colors in the family room.
-You can’t go wrong with black and white photos in simple black frames.
+Since I was using black and white in the foyer, it made sense to continue those colors in the family room for winter.
+After all, you can’t go wrong with black and white photos in simple black frames.
 As you can see, I added a couple pine cones to my mantel too.
 Instead of packing away my white ceramic houses after Christmas, I kept them out and scattered a few around with my winter decor.
-Since the houses are so subtle, I think it’s fine to use them for Christmas decorating and also for the winter months.
+With the houses being so subtle, I think it’s fine to use them for Christmas decorating and also for decorating during the winter months.

 Whether you use real candles or battery operated ones, think about adding some to areas where people gather.
-In the winter, we hang out in our game room a lot more so it’s nice to add some cozy winter touches.
+In the winter months, we hang out in our game room a lot more so it’s nice to add some cozy winter touches.

 And a chess board doesn’t hurt either…Anything to keep those kids off their screens!

 Neutrals and Textures Help Transition for Christmas to Winter Decor: